nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-2-8

+3:20pm The Two Bridges hub is working normally now

 12:00pm Our 1971 "Two-Bridges" hub in Chinatown is having problems.
 This is affecting some people in the area.
 We are working on this at the moment.

 2021-2-6